-Early in the first book of his odes, this is the place where Horace coins or recalls the phrase “carpe diem” to summarise the idea that time and life itself pass quickly, so it’s best to make the fullest use of them while we can.
+This is where Horace first coins or recalls the phrase “carpe diem” for the idea, already expressed in odes 1.4 and 1.8, that time and life pass quickly, so it’s best to make the most of them.
 It’s usually translated as “seize the day”, but it’s a lot more than that: “carpe” could also mean “harvest” the day, or “tease it out” like wool, or “press on” with it like a journey, or “pluck” it like a flower, and contemporaries would have had that richness of meaning in their minds.
-The importance of the “carpe diem” motif in the culture in which Horace worked, and his own poetry especially, is illustrated by the fact that he has already referred to it in two poems even earlier in Book 1 (1.4 and 1.8).

-The metre (fifth Asclepiad) is unusual: stanzas in this style usually have lines of varying length and rhythm; but the general effect is that the poem keeps getting checked and then moving on regardless, which seems apt to its message.
+The metre (fifth Asclepiad) is unusual: the general effect is that the poem keeps getting checked and then moving on regardless, which seems apt.

 See the illustrated blog post here.